American climber dies on descent from summit of Mount Everest

 About 5,000 people have scaled the Everest summit so far and about 300 have died on its slopes.

-Two climbers are also confirmed dead on the Tibetan side of Mount Everest this climbing season.
+Three climbers have also been confirmed dead on the Tibetan side of Mount Everest this climbing season.

 A record 381 climbers had been permitted to scale the summit from the Nepali side this season.
 About 130 others were tackling Everest from the mountain's northern side in Tibet.